Theater Kid

 Rehearsals became the center of his universe.
 The drama room was warmer than home, fuller.
 People laughed at jokes Jason made without meaning to be funny.
 Mr. Carlson called him "a natural" once, and Jason held onto those words like a talisman.

-The character Cecily was played by a junior named Beth who had braces and a laugh like wind chimes.
+The character Cecily was played by a junior named Beth who had braces and a laugh like synth chimes.
 During a break between scenes, she sat next to him in the back row and shared her Red Vines.

 "You're good," she said.

-"I have like five lines."
+"I have like three lines."

 "Yeah, but you make them count.
 You're not just saying them.
 You know?"

-He didn't know, but he nodded anyway.
-After the dress rehearsal, she kissed him behind the stage curtains, and Jason felt like he'd finally done something right.
-They hooked up twice more after that-once in her car, once in his.
-Both times were fumbling and brief, but they counted for something.
-They meant he was the kind of person things happened to.
+Beth kissed him behind the stage curtains a few weeks later, and Jason felt like he'd finally done something right.
+They hooked up twice more after that—once in her car, once in his.
+Both times were fumbling and brief, but they meant he was the kind of person things happened to.

 The show ran for six nights.
 Jason's parents didn't come to any of them.
 His mother said she had a shift, which was probably true.
 His father said he didn't "really get that kind of thing," which was definitely true.
 Jason told himself he didn't care, and almost believed it.